 PLUS (year 2 or 3 if part time)

-If a full-time student cannot continue their studies then there is an exit award of a Postgraduate Certificate in Contemporary Practice with Children and Young People which is detailed in the programme specification.
+If a full-time student cannot continue their studies then there is an exit award of a Postgraduate Certificate in Professional Practice with Children and Young People which is detailed in the programme specification.
 To be eligible for this award, a student must have obtained 60 credits.

 Students have access to a well-stocked library and wide range of on-line resources including the latest journals in the field.